 There’s no better way to celebrate Jazz music than with a visit to the Amelia Island Jazz Festival.

 The festival features a week of performances by acts both large and small in venues throughout the community.

 Held in October each year, the festival presents world-class jazz in many styles — including swing, bebox, Dixieland, big band, Latin, and contemporary.

 Where to Eat

 After a day of adventuring around the island, grab a seat at one of these wonderful restaurants!

 We Scream for This Ice Cream

-We can’t resist a stop at DeNucci’s for some soft serve.
-Their brightly colored building has a walk-up window and little playground that the kids will love.
+We can’t resist a stop at DeNucci’s for some soft serve ice cream every time we visit the island.
+Their brightly colored building has a walk-up window, and little playground that the kids will love.

 Snag a Picnic Table at Tasty’s

 If you’re looking for some of the best burgers and shakes in town, you’ve got to make a stop at Tasty’s — a gas station turned burger joint, located downtown.